ghost5egy/encrypted-reverse-shell/README.md

 reverse shell with encrypted aes and base64 connection

-this project is created for eductional perposes
+this project is created for Educational perposes thanx

-thanx